frontity/frontity/README.md

 - **Opinionated framework:** developers don't need to figure out what tools to use for things like css or state management.
 - **Focused on WordPress:** each part of the framework has been simplified and optimized to be used with WordPress.

-This means everything is already patched and working so you can start creating your new amazing WordPress theme with React right away! 🎉🚀
+This means everything is ready so you can jump in and create a new amazing WordPress theme with React right now! 🎉🚀

 # » How does Frontity work?